 In 2002, SOFICO was entrusted with the management and development of Wallonia's optical fibre network.
 This network now constitutes approximately 4,000 kilometres of cables and covers the whole of Wallonia, Brussels and a small part of Flanders (Gand and Anvers mainly).
-The backbone of this network runs mainly along Wallonia's main highways and waterways.
+For this purpose, it lays optical fibres and facilitates the deployment of mobile phone antennas alongside motorways and waterways.

 This optical fibre is used to :